 where you have purchased season tickets from us we will hold your data for as long as your season ticket is valid and for a period of 2 years after you cease being a season ticket holder;

-where we holding your Information and using it on the basis of consent (as set out below) then we will hold your data until you withdraw your consent.
+where we were holding your Information and using it on the basis of consent (as set out below) then we will hold your data until you withdraw your consent.

 If required, we will be entitled to hold Information for longer periods in order to comply with our legal or regulatory obligations.